Blog · Analysis · Last reviewed June 24, 2026

 Sixth, compute governance should not become monopoly policy by accident.
 If only a few firms and countries can legally access frontier-scale hardware, safety oversight, research independence, and public-interest experimentation become dependent on those same actors.
 Controls should be paired with public compute, independent evaluation access, and antitrust attention.

 AI often appears as a placeless mind: a voice in the browser, a tutor in the classroom, a coworker in the office, a companion in the pocket, a search result that speaks in paragraphs.
-Export controls return the mind to its substrate.
+Export controls return the system to its substrate.
 The model is not only an idea.
 It is a supply chain made political.

 This matters because model-mediated reality depends on material chokepoints.
 Whoever controls chips, data centers, model weights, cloud contracts, and licensing pathways controls more than production.
 They influence which futures can be trained, which institutions can inspect them, which countries rent intelligence, and which users meet the machine only as a finished interface.
+Those material sites have local burdens too, as the data-center civic machine makes clear.

 The danger is to mistake hardware control for governance itself.
 A chip rule can slow a rival.
 It cannot decide whether domestic deployment respects labor, privacy, children, civil rights, knowledge integrity, or democratic accountability.
 A controlled border can still protect an irresponsible interior.